 As with many other useful features, you can find accumulated precipitation in the app in less than three clicks:

-1. Click on the Wind and Precipitation Map on the app's Home screen or on the map icon on each spot screen.
+1. Click on the Weather Map on the app's Home screen or on the map icon on each spot screen.

 2. Open the accumulated precipitation layer in the menu.